XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/configure-history-sharding.md

 - The history shard store and the ledger store _MUST_ be stored at different file paths.
 You can configure the ledger store and history store to be on different disks or partitions if desired.
 - It is possible but redundant to hold full ledger history in both the ledger store and the history shard store.
 - The time to acquire a shard, number of file handles needed by the `rippled` server, and memory cache usage is directly affected by the size of the shard.
 - You can specify additional paths to store older history shards by providing a `[historical_shard_paths]` stanza.
 These paths may be on different, slower disks because they hold data that is used less often.
 The most recent two shards (the ones with the largest ledger indexes) are always stored in the path specified in the `[shard_db]` stanza.
-[New in: rippled 1.7.0][]

 ## 2. Edit rippled.cfg